 Typography aside, this video has a lot of energy, with fast-paced editing and a motivational soundtrack to really grasp the attention of viewers.
 The kinetic typography simply elevates this to the next level.

-The theme of the video is ‘hunger’ and this word bursts onto screen several times, along with other keywords, as they are spoken by Tony Robbins.
-This really works to drive home the message and make it more memorable.
+The theme of the video is ‘hunger’ and this word bursts onto screen several times, along with other keywords as they are spoken by Tony Robbins.
+This really works to drive home the message and make the video more memorable.

-As this video is all about bringing the American newspaper to Turkey, the video takes viewers on a tour from Manhattan to Istanbul, all with wonderful words!
+As this video is all about bringing the American newspaper to Turkey, the video takes viewers on a tour from Manhattan to Istanbul, all with the wonder of typography!